TheaGal/BTZC_game_engine/Hawsoo_devnotes.md

                 - [x] Ichiou: Have attack anim repeating and just go after CPU's enemy.
                     - [x] Fix missing hitcapsules and missing guard/parry frames.
                     - [ ] It seems like there's frames where the hurtcapsules aren't hitting properly?
+                    - [ ] The feel of the parrying and stuff doesn't feel right (from player end).
+Why is that?

                 - [ ] Make one of each attack type animation.
                     - [ ] Attack.